PatchLens/go-dep-impact-action/README.md

 * Tests must be functional without network access ([contact us](https://patchlens.com/contact) for network support)
 * Repositories must be public on GitHub, and have an approved license ([contact us](https://patchlens.com/contact) for private or enterprise support)
 * `go.work` files are not fully supported; analysis must be run separately on each individual go.mod module within the workspace.
-* Test memory usage is limited to 8GB
+* Test memory usage is limited to 8GB (including needed overhead for our tool)
 * Test disk usage is also restricted

 ## Terms of Service

-By using this Action, you agree to our [Terms of Service](https://patchlens.com/terms-of-service).
+By using this Action, you agree to our "as is" [Terms of Service](https://patchlens.com/terms-of-service) and [Privacy Policy](https://patchlens.com/privacy-policy).